-Students in the program will take a two-year course sequence at CCM in Randolph.
-The courses will focus on the technical skills and knowledge required to work in cybersecurity in both the public and private sectors.
-Through their program studies, students will earn 39 college credits and the Comptia A+ certification.
+Students in the CIP program take college courses that focus on the technical skills and knowledge required to work in cybersecurity in both the public and private sectors.
+Through this program, students earn 39 college credits and the Comptia A+ certification.
 Program coursework covers such areas as information technology, computer science, information security, network security, software engineering, introduction to Unix, Visual Basic and ethical hacking and system defense.

 Engineering Design and Advanced Manufacturing (EDAM)

-The EDAM program, which the Morris County Vocational School District and CCM began in fall 2015, allows eligible high school students to spend half of their school days at CCM and earn certificates in Mechanical Computer Aided Drafting and Engineering Technology, along with 32 college credits towards the Associate in Applied Science (AAS) in Mechanical Engineering Technology degree.
-Students may then enroll in CCM’s AAS in Mechanical Engineering Technology program for one additional year to earn their associate degree, or at a four-year college or university, or pursue workforce placement.
+The EDAM program allows eligible high school students to earn certificates in Mechanical Computer Aided Drafting and Engineering Technology, along with 32 college credits towards the Associate in Applied Science (AAS) in Mechanical Engineering Technology degree.
+Students may then enroll in CCM’s AAS in Mechanical Engineering Technology program for one additional year to earn their associate degree or at a four-year college or university, or pursue workforce placement.

 Students in the program also get to participate in the High School Students United with NASA to Create Hardware (HUNCH) program for the International Space Station.
 CCM was the first college to partner with NASA HUNCH.
 Projects the CCM students have worked on as part of HUNCH include creating parts for storage lockers and a system for keeping storage bags away from vents for the International Space Station.